mhermsdorferf5/f5-migration-tools/README.md

                         Avi Cloud to convert, by default it converts only the VM-Default-Cloud -t AVITENANT, --avi-tenant AVITENANT
-                        Avi Tenant to convert, by default it converts all tenants -v AVIVIRTUAL, --avi-virtual AVIVIRTUAL
+                        Avi Tenant to convert, by default it converts all tenants -v AVIVIRTUAL, --avi-virtuals AVIVIRTUAL
-                        Avi Virtual Service to convert, by default it converts all Virtual Services -b BIGIPCONFIGFILE, --bigip-conf BIGIPCONFIGFILE
+                        List of Avi Virtual Service to convert, by default it converts all Virtual Services -b BIGIPCONFIGFILE, --bigip-conf BIGIPCONFIGFILE
                         BIG-IP Configuration File destination, avi_bigip_for_merge.conf by default -m MIGRATIONCONFIGFILE, --migration-conf MIGRATIONCONFIGFILE